kaustubhk24/blog-portfolio/blog/2020-09-01-write-a-java-program-to-set-the-priority-of-a-thread.md

 ---
-title: Write a Java program to set the priority of a thread.
+title: Write a java program to set the priority of a thread.
 date: 2020-09-01T09:00:00+00:00
 author: Kaustubh Kulkarni
 author_title: Programmer